Up on Cripple Creek: Lyrics and music

-Drawing upon the Band's musical roots—the American South, American rock and roll, and bluegrass/country—the song is sung from the point of view of a truck driver who goes to Lake Charles, Louisiana, to stay with a local girl, Bessie, with whom he has a history.
+Drawing upon The Band's musical roots—the American South, American rock and roll, and bluegrass/country—the song is sung from the point of view of a truck driver who goes to Lake Charles, Louisiana, to stay with a local girl, Bessie, with whom he has a history.
 In the song, he gambles, drinks, listens to music, and spends time with "little Bessie," who takes an active role in the goings-on, while expressing her opinions, further endearing herself to the narrator.
 At the end of the song, after exhausting himself on the road, he talks about going home to his woman, "big mama," but is tempted to return to Bessie again.
-Or he may not be cheating.
+He may or may not be cheating.
 Truckers also use the term "Big Mama" to refer to their dispatcher over CB radio.
 Concerns about the weather in other parts of the country and the line "this life of living on the road" suggest over-the-road trucking.
 At the start of the song he's hauling logs off a mountain and at the end he may be weighing options: "rolling in" to home base for a new cargo or seeing his Bessie again.

-One verse has the singer and Bessie listening to and commenting on the music 1940s and 1950s bandleader Spike Jones.
+One verse has the singer and Bessie listening to and commenting on the music of 1940s and 1950s bandleader Spike Jones.
 Robertson said of Jones, "I was a Spike Jones admirer.
 I thought the way that he treated music was a healthy thing.
 He could take a song and do his own impression of it that was so odd and outside the box – and in many cases hilarious.
 I liked him a lot.”